Structuring Credit Tenant Lease Financing: Balancing Interests of Developers, Lenders, Tenants, and Investors

-This CLE course will provide counsel with a review of using and understanding the more nuanced aspects of credit tenant lease (CTL) financing as a financing vehicle for developers and owners, structuring and documenting the transaction, and meeting the interests of developers, owners, lenders, tenants and investors.
+This CLE course will provide counsel with a review of the more nuanced aspects of credit tenant lease (CTL) financing as a financing vehicle.
+The panel will discuss structuring and documenting the transaction and meeting the interests of developers, lenders, tenants, and investors.

 - Trends in credit tenant lease financing

 - Balloons and residual value insurance

 - Structuring and documenting the construction to permanent transaction

 The panel will review these and other key issues:

 - What are the recent trends in CTL financing?

 - What are features that make CTLs unique?

 - What factors and lease provisions make the underlying lease financeable?

 - How can a less than perfect lease be financed with a CTL?